 When purchasing a home, make sure you get a full radon test report on that home.
 Radon reports are becoming required by law in many states.
 If you have a home that has tested positive for unacceptably high levels of radon, many times the fix can be as simple as ensuring that major entry routes are closed off.
 This includes covering any exposed soil in crawl spaces and ensuring that any foundation floor cracks are completely sealed.

 Sometimes a professional may be required to correct a high radon level problem, and most reputable contractors are experienced in correcting such problems.
 Just make sure you hire someone with experience and a good reputation.
-Consumer resources such as Angie’s List, or some of the sources listed at the end of this article, or even the good folks working at your local hardware store, can help with such references.

 The only way to know if your home has high levels of radon is to test for it.
 We take safety precautions every day.
 We wear seat belts, test our homes for carbon monoxide, use smoke and fire detectors and alarms, and use security systems.
 It’s time for all Americans to add radon detection to our normal, regular safety checklist and take corrective action if the radon levels are found to be high.